• Home

 An Old Name to Honor Connection: With the Land, Between Communities

-The Secotan were an Algonquin tribe that made their home here, in what is now known as Northeastern North Carolina.
+The Secotan are one of many Algonquin-speaking tribes that made their home here, in what is now known as Northeastern North Carolina.
 An agricultural people, they relied on the crops they raised.
 Their proximity to the waters of the Albemarle and Pamlico Sounds connected them to a diverse local trade network.

 Secotan Market seeks to honor a long-standing tradition established many thousand years ago.
 We believe the exchange of local food, goods and knowledge between those living on the islands along our coast and those settled just inland remains vital today.